killercup/quicli/docs/Readme.md

 # Get started with quicli

+quicli is a neat little framework for quickly writing CLI applications in Rust.

+We carefully selected the best tools the ecosystem has to offer, coupled them with an opinioned setup, and wrote some helpful guides. quicli enables you to concentrate on your application code, and gives you features like powerful CLI argument handling, great error messages, and logging without you needing to think about it.

+But enough of the sales talk, let's build something!
+How about this:
 We are going to create a small CLI tool that outputs the first `n` lines of a given file.